duckietown/book-opmanual-duckiedrone/src/camera-prop-mount/instructions.md

 There's a tiny piece of yellow tape on the black tab, make sure to remove it before attaching it to the drone
 ```

-1. Place the ToF sensor on the left hole, making sure to align the small black plastic tab with it.
+1. Place the ToF sensor on the smaller left hole, making sure to align it so that the small black chip is looking down **through** the hole.

 1. Using one M3 nylon bolt and nut, screw the ToF sensor to the frame.